- 7 Ways To Fatten Up A Dog On Raw Diet

-Some good choices of raw food to feed them are; raw eggs, turkey, chicken, pork liver, bones, vegetables and fruits, beef, etc. Making a food time table makes every meal hour accounted for.
+Some good choices of raw food to feed them are; turkey, chicken, pork liver, bones, vegetables and fruits, beef, etc. Making a food timetable makes every meal hour accounted for.

-Also, it becomes easier to fatten up your dog on a raw diet when you know what meal to feed it and at what hour of the day.
+Also, it becomes easier to fatten your dog on a raw diet when you know what meal to feed it and at what hour of the day.

-Moreover, choose raw food with fat and protein over grainy meals, e.g., fatty meats, raw eggs, full-fat cottage cheese, will help fatten your dog.
+Moreover, choosing raw food with fat and protein over grainy meals, e.g., fatty meats, bones, and full-fat cottage cheese, will help fatten your dog.

 2. Increase The Food Intake

-- the metabolism and physical activity
+- The metabolism and physical activity

-On the other hand, larger breeds can eat larger portions of food.
-Likewise, dogs with higher body metabolism burn more calories.
+On the other hand, larger species can eat more significant amounts of food.
+Additionally, dogs with higher body metabolism burn more calories.

 3. Feed The Dog In Bits